DexyStorm/TradeLedger/README.md

-# TradeLedger
+# BalisongMarketBot
-this is a bot that keeps track of trades on reddit
+this is a bot for the BalisongMarket subreddit